 *IV = intravenous, UC-MSCs = umbilical cord derived mesenchymal stem cells, AD-MSCS = adipose derived mesenchymal stem cells, BM-MSCs = bone marrow derived mesenchymal stem cells, AEs= adverse events, SAEs = serious adverse events, EDDS = expanded disability status scale

-Proven benefits from early clinical studies of stem cell therapy in multiple sclerosis:
+Early clinical studies of stem cells in multiple sclerosis:

 - Improvement in bladder, bowel, and sexual dysfunction (Riordan et al)